nightah/traefik-plugin-reformatheader/README.md

-# Rewrite Header
+# Rewrite Header Regex

-Rewrite header is a middleware plugin for [Traefik](https://traefik.io) which extracts data via regexp from the target header and creates a new with extracted content.
+Rewrite Header Regex is a middleware plugin for [Traefik](https://traefik.io) which extracts data via regexp from the target header and creates a new field with extracted content formatted using regex substitution.

 ## Configuration